JaydenTeoh/switcheo-code-challenge/src/problem2/README.md

   * React-moralis for access to Moralis SDK and ease of connection to the Ethereum Network<br />
   * web3uikit for lightweight UI components for Web3 developing<br />

+### API
+  * CoinMarketAPI to receive real-time price of ETH
+  * Axis to make API requests to get the information of ETH currency

 ## Approach

 Although this was a mainly front-end challenge, I wanted to implement backend logic to showcase how Web3 functions can be implemented as attractive UI components.
 I decided to make the ETH transaction form functional using `ethers`.
 The ConnectButton from `web3uikit` allows users connect their wallets to the application to transact ETH easily.
 The NotificationProvider from `web3uikit` allows for input validation/error messages, further adding to the functionality of the website.
 As the form is actually functional, I decided to remove the OTP validation input as it would be a huge inconvenience for users who are looking to transact seamlessly and repetively. <br />